-STEP 1 - VEHICLE PREPARATION
+STEP 1 - PREPARE THE VEHICLE

-Remove the negative battery cable.
+Remove the positive battery cable.
 With the vehicle on a solid, level surface chock the front wheels.
 Raise the vehicle by the axle and remove the rear wheels.
-After the removal of the wheels, lower the vehicle so the axle rests on jack stands rated for your vehicles weight.
+After the removal of the wheels lower the vehicle so the axle rests on jack stands rated to support your vehicles weight.

 Your vehicle is equipped with rubber jounce bumpers.
 The bumpers are attached to the frame directly above the axle.
-Remove and discard the jounce bumper and bracket see Figure "C".
+Remove these bumpers by unbolting from the inside of the frame flange.
 This bumper will not be reused with this kit.